JacH2025/ImageProcessing/README.md

 <p>
 Our controller uses a command pattern, so the only built in commands are the help and quit commands.
-The rest of the commands are stored in: a Map &lt String, Function &lt Scanner, ImageCommand&gt&gt commands &NewLine;
+The rest of the commands are stored in: a &#40Map &lt String, Function &lt Scanner, ImageCommand&gt&gt commands&#41 &NewLine;
 when the controller gets an input it checks if it is either quit or help, and then checks if the input is contained in the commands Map.
 If it is it will attempt to execute the command with the next user inputs. on success or failure it will alert the user, and then wait to accept the next